 What does a successful lead generation process look like?
-Learn more about lead generation here, and click the button below to try HubSpot's free marketing tools, our free lead generation tool that lets you track your website visitors and leads in a single contact database.
+Learn more about lead generation here, and don’t forget to try HubSpot's free marketing tools, our free lead generation tool that lets you track your website visitors and leads in a single contact database.

 By taking the time to set up your sales process from the get-go, you‘ll avoid painful headaches that come with lost data down the line.
 Start with a CRM, which is a central database where you can keep track of all your clients and prospective clients in one place.
 There are loads of options out there, and you’ll want to evaluate the CRMs that cater to small businesses.
 (Excel doesn't count!)

 Don't get intimidated by sales lingo such as KPIs and ROI.
-All this means is that you need to figure out what you need coming into your business to make ends meet and grow: how much revenue do you need, and how many products do you need to sell to hit that target?
+All this means is that you need to figure out what you need to make ends meet and grow: how much revenue do you need, and how many products do you need to sell to hit that target?

 When you‘re starting your business, it’s tempting to do everything yourself, including taking on sales.
 However, making that first sales hire is crucial to scaling — you need someone dedicated to understanding your buyer and selling to them full-time.
 When looking for that first sales hire, seniority should be less of a priority than how much sales experience they have on the front lines and whether they understand your business‘ target buyer.
 From there, you’ll want a plan for building your sales development team.

 Efficiency is key.
 Put together a sales process, such as this helpful 7-step sales process framework, which works regardless of your business size.
 You'll also want to automate sales tasks (such as data entry), or set up notifications when a prospective customer takes an action.
 That way, you spend less time poring through records and calling the wrong prospects and more on strategy and actual selling.